MontealegreLuis/MontealegreLuis.github.io/source/_posts/2015-02-28-modulos-con-slim.md

         $app,
         'product_catalog.product_search_controller:searchProducts',
         function (array $arguments) {
-            // $arguments[0] is the request.
-Because our route does not have parameters
+            // $arguments[0] is the request, our route does not have parameters

             return [new ProductSearchCriteria(
                 $arguments[0]->get('category'), $arguments[0]->get('keywords')